IBM/prisma-schema-transformer/README.md

 Manipulate the naming of Model and Field to follow the `camelCase` naming convention.

-- All Model names are singular
+- Model name is always singular.
-- All field anems are singular by default with the following exception of many-to-many relations.
+- Field name is singular by default with the execption of `many-to-many` relation.